connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 Construct a deep learning convolution neural network (CNN) model to detect Alzheimer’s disease, using multi-level and multimodal features of Alzheimer’s Disease Neuroimaging Initiative (ADNI) MRI brain scans.

 ##  Data Collection
 The data set collection (provided by ADNI) includes 199 baseline 3T MRI scans, each classified as cognitively normal (CN), mild cognitive impairment (MCI), or Alzheimer’s Disease (AD).
-The data also include demographic variables such as the subject’s age and sex.
+The data also include demographic variables such as the subject’s age and sex, as well as the date the scan was taken.
+The MRI images were provided in a NIfTI format, which we converted to 3D arrays using [NiBabel](https://nipy.org/nibabel/).

 ## Methods